 Your Daily Diet: Routine or Rut?

-I’ll never forget a patient I had many years ago.
-I was taking a diet history from her, and asked her what she usually ate in the morning.
+was taking a diet history from her, and asked her what she usually ate in the morning.
 “Oh, just some tea, and bread with jam”.
 For lunch?
 “Another cup of tea, and bread with jam.”
 Same for her afternoon snack.
 And the same for dinner, too – except she’d add a piece of grilled chicken.
 She knew how to cook, and she told me that finances weren’t an issue.
 So why such a limited diet?
 “Well,” she said, “I just really like bread with jam.”

 There are plenty of reasons that people stick to the same diet day after day.
 Their choices are influenced by what they like, what they can afford, what they know how to prepare, and what’s convenient.
 Some people tell me that they eat the same thing every day because those are the only foods they trust will keep their weight stable.
 I’ve met others who are so health-oriented, that they eat the same thing every day just so they can hit their nutritional targets.
 I had one patient who ate only very precise amounts of what he considered to be ‘superfoods’ every single day – no more, no less.